 Where’s Barron Trump?
-Donald Trump’s Son Missing From Inaugural Concert, Will Barron Attend Swearing-In Ceremony Friday?
+Donald Trump’s Son Missing From Inaugural Concert, Will Barron Attend Swearing-In Ceremony On Friday?

 — Jas (@jas_samuels) January 19, 2017

-TMZ reports that Barron was scheduled to accompany his mother and father to D.C. and would stay for only “two days” because he had to get back to school after inauguration weekend.
-However, he was nowhere to be seen when the President-elect and his wife arrived in Washington on Thursday.
+TMZ reports that Barron was scheduled to accompany his mother and father to D.C., and would stay for only “two days” because he had to get back to school after inauguration weekend.
+Barron was spotted walking off the plane with several family members (video below) before his parents made their way down the stairs and onto the tarmac.
+However, he was not present at the concert with Trump’s other children and several of his young grandchildren.

 According to USA Today, in addition to Barron not making an appearance at the concert, he was not present for his father’s first stop at Arlington National Cemetery for an inaugural tradition — the laying of a wreath to honor the nation’s fallen soldiers.